jokester/socket.io-serverless/README.md

 ## Getting started

-The following example assumes you already know the Cloudflare products and `wrangler` CLI.
+The following example assumes you already know the related Cloudflare products and `wrangler` CLI.

 ### 1. Install the package